Spark-clustering-notebook/Clustering4Ever-Notebooks/README.md

 * Step 3> ./bin/spark-notebook
   Some times you need before to run chmod +x ./bin/spark-notebook

-* Step 4 >: Open the web browser and launch this address : http://localhost:9001
+* Step 4> Open the web browser and launch this address : http://localhost:9001
   or
   http://localhost:9000

 * Step 6 > : import file snb file using your browser
 <img src="https://sites.google.com/site/lebbah/aims-program/openspark.png" width="400" height="218" border="0">

+###Additional informations
-to change port number if it is necessary (/bin/spark-notebook -Dhttp.port=8888)
+* To change port number if it is necessary (/bin/spark-notebook -Dhttp.port=8888)
+* Edit Notebook Metadata if you want to add another API